Photographing My Galapagos Big 5

-I call this MY Galapagos Big Five, as once you leave Africa, this designation is entirely arbitrary and open to personal opinion.
-Besides, for most places, its unlikely their most iconic species fit into a neat box of 5.
-Galapagos is a prime example.
-Some of my snubbed include the Galapagos Frigatebird, Flightless Cormorant, Sally Lightfoot Crab, Waved Albatross and of course Darwin’s Finches (mind you Darwin spent more time studying the local mockingbird species, but alas the finches got the name & the fame).
-I’ve also left out any of the purely marine species like hammerheads, orcas, whale sharks and sea turtles.
-Not out of any ill will (I’ll be the first in and last out on any snorkeling trip), but I must draw the line somewhere and the shoreline seems a good as spot as any for most wildlife photographers.
+I’ve also left out any of the purely marine species like hammerhead sharks, orcas, whale sharks and sea turtles.
+Not out of any ill will (I’ll be the first in and last out of the water on any snorkeling trip), but I must draw the line somewhere, and the shoreline seems a good as spot as any to draw it.

 Iguanas (Reptiles by Land and Sea)

 Marine iguanas are where most first timers start strong and finish poorly.
 They are everywhere.
 They pile up on lava rocks like cars in an interstate ice storm.
-People photograph them while standing up, looking down, and end up with a lot of spiky backs and cluttered backgrounds.
+People photograph them while standing up, looking down on them, and end up with a lot of spiky backs and cluttered backgrounds.

-The first rule with marine iguanas is simple.
-Get low.
+The first rule with marine iguanas is simple: Get low.
 Lower than you think.
 Eye level matters here more than with almost any other Galapagos animal.
 From above, they look like reptiles sunning themselves.
 From eye level, they look like ancient Godzillas.
-Watch behavior before lifting the camera.
+Watch their behavior for a bit before lifting the camera.
 When they are cold, they stack tightly and barely move.
-When they warm up, heads lift, bodies separate, and interactions happen.
+When they warm up, their heads lift, their bodies separate and interactions happen.
 This is when the photographs improve.

 Light matters more than people expect.
 Black lava and dark skin can swallow detail fast.
 Early and late light gives you texture along the scales and faces.
 Overcast days are your friend if you want detail without harsh contrast.
 Lens choice depends on intent.
 A short telephoto lets you isolate heads and expressions.
 A wider lens works when you commit to getting close and include lava patterns or ocean spray.
 The mistake is standing back and splitting the difference.